 Information Technology and Web Science, 2015

 Born and raised in Jefferson Township, New Jersey, Kathleen is the oldest of three children.
-She is a very active parishioner of St. Thomas the Apostle Church.
-Newman Fellowship gives her a sense of a “home away from home” at RPI; a friendly and faithful community which is very welcoming.
-Outside of Newman, Kathleen is involved in the RPI orchestra, symphonic band, pep band, and the Red & White Student Organization.
-Her favorite part of Newman is the weekly Sunday dinner, where people come together to relax and enjoy each other’s company before starting the week.
+She is an active parishioner of St. Thomas the Apostle Church.
+Newman Fellowship gives her a sense of a "home away from home" at RPI - a friendly and faithful community which is very welcoming.
+Outside of Newman, Kathleen is involved in the Red & White Student Organization, Residence Life, and Pep Band.
+Her favorite part of Newman is the weekly Sunday dinner, where people come together to relax and enjoy each other's company before starting the week.

 Materials Science Engineering, 2015